minetest-mods/enhanced_builtin_commands/docs/CONTRIBUTING.md

 - First, think on it if it's need before opening a pull request.
 - Explain clearly what it does, and what does it change.
 - Why this is needed?
 Does it fix issues?
 Does it adds new features?
+- You must create a new branch for your new features/bugfixes.
+- You **must** be polite (while commenting on or opening a pull request).
 - Review before opening the pull request (if it has any issues, etc.).
 - Off-topic is not allowed.

+## For collaborators
+- You must not close a pull request/issue without a good reason.
+- You must be polite while requesting changes, or reviewing or closing a pull request/issue.
+- Review the pull request after merging it.
+If unsure, ask other collaborators, or the owner.
+- Create a pull request if you want to add new features (with a new branch).